New and Updated Course Descriptions

 HSM 108 - Introduction to Intelligence Processes

 This course will provide a study of the United States government's intelligence community as well as an overview of the intelligence processes.
 This study will include a historical look at intelligence and some of its milestones.
 Discussed will be key terms, concepts and perspectives.
 Students will be exposed to the relationship of intelligence with law enforcement and homeland security and how some intelligence processes may be applied to emergency management and pre-incident planning.
-Course offered Fall and Spring

 Course Learning Outcomes